Jones3D-The-Infernal-Engine/Documentation/cog.md

 - [COG Host Functions](#cog-host-functions)

 ## File Structure
-The script file is divided into two sections: symbols and code, each of which is ended with the `end` keyword.
+The script file is divided into 3 sections: flags, symbols and code, each of which is ended with the `end` keyword.
+The flags section is optional and can be omitted.
+Info on all available flags can be found in [flags.md#cog-flags](flags.md#cog-flags).
 The `symbols` section defines the script variables and the `code` section defines script code.

 Example:
 ```
+flags 0x40 # optional
 symbols
   message startup
   message entered